 – Linux: NetworkManager OpenVPN plugin or openvpn client. import or use the file directly with sudo openvpn –config client1.ovpn.

 – iOS/Android: OpenVPN Connect app. import via file or copy-paste the content.
+How to easily disable vpn or proxy on your tv in 2026

 Security tips for distribution: